 When you do look away for a bit.
 Do it slowly not flitting or darting your eyes away.
 Easily avert your gaze.
 Look at another facial feature or a bit to the side.
 Don’t look down (submissive).
 Take your time glancing away.

 If you make any gestures, like nodding or shaking your head, you can of course close your eyes or break eye contact.

 Important during conversation is to stay in the moment.
 Be present.
 Making eye contact actually helps a lot with that - a double focus on face and word.
 Having less concentration to let your thoughts take you away on a journey.
 While listening you can be expressive with your own eyes as well.

 During an introduction, always make eye contact.
 This is important!
 Here you get to feel each other out.
-Take your time, smile(!) and nod to finish the introductions.
+Take your time, smile(!) and nod, while finishing the introductions.
 You can take more than 10 seconds to make the contact.

 From now on if you walk down the street, try to focus on these pointers to get better and more comfortable making eye contact.

 Make sure you walk/stand straight and look up most of the time.
 Eyes on horizon level, and a gaze around you.
 Already look up.

 When you approach someone, make eye contact.
 First, you might only be comfortable doing this just a second.
 After 50 times with about three seconds.